-As DBL™ Ciprofloxacin Injection for Intravenous Infusion is given to you in a hospital under the supervision of your doctor, it is very unlikely that you will receive an overdose.
-However if you experience severe side effects tell your doctor immediately or telephone the Poisons Information Centre 13 11 26 for advice.
+As DBL Ciprofloxacin Injection for Intravenous Infusion is given to you in a hospital under the supervision of your doctor, it is very unlikely that you will receive an overdose.
+However, if you or anyone else experience severe side effects tell your doctor immediately or telephone the Poisons Information Centre 13 11 26 for advice, or go to Emergency at the nearest hospital.
 You may need urgent medical attention.

 Symptoms of an overdose may include the side effects listed below in the ‘Side Effects’ section but are usually of a more severe nature.